vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 # Configuration

-To change Vinegar's behavior, you may edit the `config.toml` at `~/.config/vinegar/config.toml` (or `$XDG_CONFIG_HOME/vinegar/config.toml` if applicable).
+To change Vinegar's behavior, you may edit the `config.toml` file at `~/.config/vinegar/config.toml` (or `$XDG_CONFIG_HOME/vinegar/config.toml` if applicable).

-Here is a example configuration of what the file would look like:
+Anything added to the configuration file is an override over the default values, which are designed to be the best for the average user.
+However, by editing the configuration file you can tune your performance or apply other customizations.

+Example configuration:

 ```toml
 renderer = "Vulkan"
 applyrco = true